jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Changed IMG WIDTH from 20em to 320 and HEIGHT from 15em to 240 for each photo in the application to help with IMG jankiness when loading.
 * Added height: auto; to IMG in CSS along with width: 20em and height: 15em to each photo.
 * Added META data and rel="me" to the INDEX.php, NOTEATEN.php, and TEST.php pages.
 * Added Birmingham, AL to the drop down list and created necessary BHM JSON file.